mocks-server/main/packages/admin-api-client/README.md

 Requests to the Mocks Server administration API are made using [`cross-fetch`](https://www.npmjs.com/package/cross-fetch), which makes this package compatible with browsers and Node.js environments, but, if you are going to build a browser application, you'll probably prefer to use the [`@mocks-server/admin-api-client-data-provider` package](https://www.npmjs.com/package/@mocks-server/admin-api-client-data-provider), which uses [Data Provider](https://www.data-provider.org), and works well with Redux, React, etc.

-## Install
+## Installation

 ```bash
 npm install --save @mocks-server/admin-api-client
 ```

 The UMD build is also available on unpkg.
-When UMD package is loaded, it creates a `mocksServerAdminApiClient` global object containing all of the methods.
+When UMD package is loaded, it creates a `mocksServerAdminApiClient` global object containing all methods and classes.

 ```html
 <script src="https://unpkg.com/@mocks-server/admin-api-paths/dist/index.umd.js"></script>